Chart Color Schemes

 Freemans Reach is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Freemans Reach's dwelling structure, as per the latest Census, consisted entirely of houses with no other dwellings recorded.
-This contrasts slightly with Sydney metro's composition of 98.7% houses and 1.2% other dwellings.
-Home ownership in Freemans Reach stood at 36.8%, mirroring Sydney metro's figure, with mortgaged dwellings at 45.0% and rented ones at 18.2%.
-The median monthly mortgage repayment in the area was $2,167, lower than Sydney metro's average of $2,308.
-Meanwhile, the median weekly rent in Freemans Reach was recorded at $463, slightly higher than Sydney metro's figure of $430.
-Nationally, Freemans Reach's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Freemans Reach's dwelling structures, as per the latest Census, were entirely houses with no other dwellings.
+This contrasts slightly with Sydney metro's 98.7% houses and 1.2% other dwellings.
+Home ownership in Freemans Reach was 36.8%, similar to Sydney metro, with mortgaged dwellings at 45.0% and rented ones at 18.2%.
+The median monthly mortgage repayment in the area was $2,167, lower than Sydney metro's $2,308.
+Median weekly rent in Freemans Reach was $463, slightly higher than Sydney metro's $430.
+Nationally, Freemans Reach's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing